 (€ m) 2024 2023

-Effect of macroeconomic forecasts 18 21
+Effect of macroeconomic forecasts 18 25

 Address and portfolio related adjustments

 Office buildings sub-portfolio 28 47

 Retail sub-portfolio 10 6

 Land financing sub-portfolio 1 5

-Corporates sub-portfolio Cyclically sensitive 8 -
+Corporates sub-portfolio Cyclically sensitive 15 -

 Additions to ECL method 5 2

-Total 70 81
+Total 77 85

-III.
+II.
 Effect of macroeconomic forecasts

-The impact of forward-looking information on the macroeconomic environment of Hamburg Commercial Bank's business activities is calculated in separate scenarios.
+The impact of the macroeconomic environment of Hamburg Commercial Bank's business activities on the forward-looking information is calculated in separate scenarios.
 For this purpose, the Bank takes into account two weighted scenarios (base and stress scenario).
 These scenarios are based on the following macroeconomic forecasts: